skesgin/Vulkan/VKTS/README.md

 Changelog:
 ----------

+04/13/2016 - Fixed code for target forward calculation in IMoveable.

 04/12/2016 - Fixed bug, that transform matrix from scene object was set non dirty too early.
 		   - Scene object is now inherited from IMoveable.
 		   - Extended IMoveable.